fionnachalmers/BHF-DSC-HDS-documentation/docs/curated_assets/kpcs.md

 The key patient characteristics (kpc's) tables are **monthly** curated assets that have been developed to meet the need for a standardised demographics table that is accessible and usable by all projects.
 You may want to use these assets as part of your project pipeline or for exploratory data analyses purposes.

-Deprecated
-{: .label .label-red }

-Previously, kpc's could be curated using:
+Previously, kpc's could be curated using: Deprecated{: .label .label-red }

 * NHS Data Wranglers curated asset tables: curr301_patient_skinny_unassembled & curr302_patient_skinny_record.
 These tables are no longer maintained, or